Toward AGT for parabolic sheaves: The shifted quantum toroidal algebra

 \begin{proof}

 Under the isomorphisms $\Upsilon^\pm$, the Proposition reduces to a statement about the shuffle algebra.
 Specifically, we need to prove that:

 lies in the algebra generated by:

 for all $i<j$ and $k \in \BN$.
-We showed in \cite{Tor} that, as $k$ varies over the entire $\BZ$, the elements \eqref{eqn:contains 2} generate a PBW basis of the shuffle algebra $\CS^+$: any element of the shuffle algebra can be written as a sum of products of the elements \eqref{eqn:contains 2}, taken in increasing order of the slope:
+We showed in \cite{Tor} (equations (1.1), (3.33), (3.77), although the elements denoted by $E$ therein are the antipodes of the elements denoted by $A$ herein) that, as $k$ varies over the entire $\BZ$, the elements \eqref{eqn:contains 2} generate a PBW basis of the shuffle algebra $\CS^+$: any element of the shuffle algebra can be written as a sum of products of the elements \eqref{eqn:contains 2}, taken in increasing order of the slope:

-If we simply take sums of products of the elements \eqref{eqn:contains 2} when the rational number above is positive (which corresponds to restricting attention to the case $k \in \BN$), then we may realize the subalgebra of $\CS^+$ of slope $>0$ elements, as defined in \cite{Tor}.
-Therefore, all we need to do is to show that the elements \eqref{eqn:contains 1} have slope $>0$.
-As shown in \cite{Tor}, a criterion for this fact is to show that the rational function \eqref{eqn:contains 1} goes to 0 when we send any subset of its variable set $\{z_i,...,z_{j-1}\}$ to 0.
+If we simply take sums of products of the elements \eqref{eqn:contains 2} when the rational number above is positive (which corresponds to restricting attention to the case $k \in \BN$), then we may realize the subalgebra of $\CS^+$ of slope $>0$ elements, as defined in \cite{Tor}, Definition 3.12.\footnote{Note that \loccit considered subalgebras of elements of slope $< \mu$ for various rational numbers $\mu$, but the $>$ case is analogous, and can be obtained by applying $R(...,z_{ia},...) \mapsto R(...,z_{ia}^{-1},...)$} Therefore, all we need to do is to show that the elements \eqref{eqn:contains 1} have slope $>0$, which by the very definition of this notion in \loccitt, means that the rational function \eqref{eqn:contains 1} goes to 0 when we send any subset of its variable set $\{z_i,...,z_{j-1}\}$ to 0.
 This is an obvious consequence of \eqref{eqn:shuf} for $M = z_i^k$ with $k>0$.

 \end{proof}

 Let us define the vector space: